Back to Articles

 Scope it ruthlessly

 Scope by surface, not by category.
-Pick one critical user flow — onboarding, upgrade, error recovery — and audit it end to end.
+Pick one critical user flow: onboarding, upgrade, or error recovery.
+Audit it end to end.
 Or pick one component type, such as all your form patterns or all your empty states, and go deep on that.

 A focused audit on the checkout flow is worth more than a broad audit that lists 200 inconsistencies with no clear priority.